Improved analytical bounds on delivery times of long-distance entanglement: Preliminaries

-First, by $\generate$ we refer to heralded generation of fresh entanglement.
+First, by $\generate$ we refer to heralded generation of fresh entanglement, i.e. entanglement between remote nodes that is not produced from existing remote entanglement.
 For simplicity, we will assume that the entanglement is bipartite and we will refer to such entanglement as an `elementary link'.
 In our model, entanglement generation is performed in discrete attempts of fixed duration, each of which succeeds with a given constant probability $\pgen$ \cite{munro2015inside}.
 The success is heralded, i.e. the nodes are aware which attempts fail and which succeed.
 The duration of a single attempt equals $L / c$, where $L$ is the distance between the nodes and $c$ is the speed of light in the transmission medium.
 We use $L / c$ as the unit of time.
-As a consequence, the completion time of entanglement generation is a discrete random variable following the geometric distribution:
+As a consequence, the completion time of entanglement generation, denoted as $\Tgen$, is a discrete random variable following the geometric distribution:

 We will denote the mean of this distribution by $\mugen = 1 / \pgen$.

 We will also consider the exponential distribution, which is the continuous analogue of the geometric distribution and is defined as follows: if $X$ follows the exponential distribution with parameter $\lambda > 0$, then